JanJereczek/FastIsostasy.jl/docs/src/index.md

 ## How to read the docs?

 If you already know about GIA, skip to [Overview of GIA for ice-sheet simulation](@ref).
 If you are already familiar with the complexity range of GIA models, skip to [Why FastIsostasy?](@ref).
-If you want to have a more thorough but still very accessbile introduction to GIA, we highly recommend reading [Whitehouse et al. 2018](https://esurf.copernicus.org/articles/6/401/2018/).
+If you want to have a more thorough but still very accessbile introduction to GIA, we highly recommend reading [^Whitehouse2019].
 If you want to get started right away, feel free to directly go to the [Examples](@ref).
 If you face any problem using the code or want to know more about the functionalities of the package, visit the [API reference](@ref).
 If you face a problem you cannot solve, please open a [GitHub issue]() with a minimal and reproduceable example.

 ## What is glacial isostatic adjustment?